 Course Policies: Grades

-Late work policy is set below to encourage early submission:
+Late submission policy is set below to encourage early start and submission:

-• Submissions will be closed after three days.
+- Submissions will be closed after three days.
+No late work will be accepted after this point.

 If you face uncontrollable, unusual, or extreme challenges (including mental health) and are able to provide appropriate documentation or reasonable explanation, I am happy to make accommodations for you to give a maximum of 100% of the grade.
 When in doubt about whether you should make a request, please email the instructor.

-Medical Excuses: Students should not attend class if they are ill, particularly if they have fever and/or gastrointestinal symptoms and/or respiratory symptoms such as sneezing, runny nose, sore throat, or coughing.
-Students experiencing any of these symptoms should contact immediately the Student Health Services (813-974-2331) on the Sarasota-Mantatee and Tampa campus or the Wellness Center (727-873-4422) on the St. Petersburg campus for appropriate medical guidance and to obtain a verification of care letter.
+Students should not attend class if they are ill, particularly if they have fever and/or gastrointestinal symptoms and/or respiratory symptoms such as sneezing, runny nose, sore throat, or coughing.
+Students experiencing any of these symptoms should immediately contact the Student Health Services (813-974-2331) on the Sarasota-Mantatee and Tampa campus or the Wellness Center (727-873-4422) on the St. Petersburg campus for appropriate medical guidance and to obtain a verification of care letter.
 Students may turn to other health providers as well.
-To be approved for missed classes, late assignments, or missed examinations, a verification of care letter must be presented by the student to the faculty member upon return to class.
+To be approved for missed attendance and late submissions, students must email a verification of care letter on the day of class or before submissions are due.

-Coursework return policy: The course staff will try its best to grade and return assignments to you within 2 weeks of submission, along with suitable materials/feedback that enable you to understand how to improve your learning/performance.
+The course staff will try its best to grade and return assignments to you within 2 weeks of submission, along with suitable feedback that enables you to understand how to improve your learning and performance.

 Course Policies: Attendance/Absence